 What is the Undergraduate Trauma Research Training Program?

-Undergraduate Trauma Research Training program is a National Science Foundation (NSF) Research Education for Undergraduates (REU) program, a collaborative venture between Syracuse University and the State University of New York at Oswego.
+Undergraduate Trauma Research Training program is a National Science Foundation (NSF) Research Education for Undergraduates (REU) program, a collaborative venture between Syracuse University, SUNY Oswego, and SUNY Upstate Medical University.
 The program is directed by Brooks B. Gump, Ph.D., M.P.H.,

 other outstanding faculty from